 Rationing and Shortages

-East Berliners faced severe restrictions on travel, both within Germany and internationally.
-The regime tightly controlled border crossings and erected the Berlin Wall, isolating East Berlin from the rest of the world.
+The inhabitants of East Berlin very much felt the restrictions on their freedom of movement within Germany and abroad.
+The regime had a strict policy on his country’s borders and put up the Berlin Wall, thus sealing off East Berlin from the rest of the world.

 The Fall of the Berlin Wall